gocd/docs.go.cd/content/gocd_on_kubernetes/sample_pipelines_explained.md

     ![](../../images/gocd-helm-chart/job_details.png)

-4. Clicking on this will take you to the Agent Status Report where you can see ---
+4. Clicking on this will take you to the Agent Status Report.
+The ```Events``` and ```Logs``` tabs display the GoCD elastic agent pod events and logs.

     ![](../../images/gocd-helm-chart/agent_status_report.png)

-    *Note: The Agent Status Report is only visible when that particular job is running.
-Once the job is run, this status will not be visible.*
+    *Note: The Agent Status Report is only visible when a job is running.
+Once the job completes, this status is no longer visible.*